-The use of exposed cast in situ concrete is celebrated in these inspirational residential projects through presentations from their design teams.
-Each scheme demonstrates a different technique for creating surface texture including exposed aggregate and timber board marking.
-Presentations explore the design development, construction processes and communication necessary to create these extraordinary contemporary spaces.
+Two residential projects, The Houseboat in Dorset and Weston Street in London, will be presented in the next Concrete Elegance.
+The design teams will discuss how exposed cast in-situ concrete has been used in both projects.
+Each scheme demonstrates a different technique for creating surface texture including exposed aggregate and timber board-marking.
+They will give insight on the design development, construction processes and communication necessary to create these extraordinary contemporary spaces.

 - Roger Zogolovitch, chairman and creative director at Solidspace Ltd